riflechess/riflechess.github.io/stp/summaries/Comprehensive__Neighborhood_Planning_Committee.md

 ---
 #### Meeting Info

-* **Meeting Type**: Comprehensive Neighborhood Planning Committee
+* **Meeting Type:** Comprehensive Neighborhood Planning Committee meeting
-* **Date/Time**: [Insert Date and Time]
-* **Location**: [Insert Location or Virtual Meeting Link]

-The meeting was called to discuss the ongoing neighborhood planning efforts in various parts of Saint Paul.
+* **Purpose:** Discuss and review neighborhood planning initiatives, hear public comments, and address committee business
+* **Date/Time:** March 10th, 2023 at 6:00 PM
+* **Location:** City Hall Council Chambers, Saint Paul, MN

 #### Summary

-The committee discussed the proposed redevelopment plan for the Nacre Avenue area.
-The plan aims to revitalize the commercial corridor by attracting new businesses and improving public spaces.
-However, some concerns were raised about the potential impact on existing small business owners and residents.
-One representative from the Nacre Avenue Merchants Association expressed worries that the increased foot traffic could lead to noise and safety issues.

-A budget allocation of $500,000 was proposed for the plan's implementation.
-The funds will be used for infrastructure improvements, marketing, and community engagement efforts.
-A vote on the budget allocation was taken, with 12 members in favor and 2 opposed.
-The dissenting members expressed concerns about the lack of transparency in the planning process and the potential displacement of low-income residents.

-The committee also discussed the proposed bike lane installation along Summit Avenue.
-While some members welcomed the idea as a safety measure and a way to promote sustainable transportation, others raised concerns about the impact on parking and traffic flow.
-A motion was made to table the discussion until further research is conducted on the potential effects of the bike lanes.

-The next meeting will be held in two weeks to continue discussing these topics and other neighborhood planning initiatives.
+The Comprehensive Neighborhood Planning Committee meeting covered several key topics.
+The main agenda item was the review of the Nacre Street Reconstruction project.
+The committee discussed potential road closures and construction timelines, with some members expressing concerns about traffic congestion in the area.

+Another significant topic was the proposal for a new community garden in the Rondo neighborhood.
+The proposal has received support from local residents and organizations, but there were discussions about the feasibility of locating the garden on city-owned land.

+A public comment period was held, during which several residents spoke out about issues related to public safety and crime prevention.
+One resident expressed concerns about a recent increase in break-ins in their neighborhood, while another suggested implementing a community watch program to improve visibility and deter crime.

+The committee also discussed potential updates to the city's zoning ordinances, with some members advocating for changes to allow for more mixed-use development.
+However, others raised concerns about preserving single-family home neighborhoods and maintaining historic character in certain areas.

+No formal votes were taken on these topics, but they will be revisited at future meetings.
+The next Comprehensive Neighborhood Planning Committee meeting is scheduled for April 14th, 2023.